microsoft/vscode-remote-repositories-github/README.md

-# Remote Repositories
+# GitHub Repositories

-This repository is for providing feedback on the **Remote Repositories** extension.
+This repository is for providing feedback on the **GitHub Repositories** extension.
 You can use the repository to report issues or submit feature requests.

-The **Remote Repositories extension** lets you quickly browse, search, edit, and commit to any remote GitHub repository directly from within Visual Studio Code, with support for Azure repos coming soon.
+The **GitHub Repositories extension** lets you quickly browse, search, edit, and commit to any remote GitHub repository directly from within Visual Studio Code, with support for Azure repos coming soon.

-## Why Remote Repositories?
+## Why GitHub Repositories?

 As developers, we often clone Git repos locally just to browse them or make small edits.
 We may want to look at the source code of a library we use, experiment with new tools, or just feel the desire to learn something new.

 However, cloning repos takes time and maintenance, as your local copy can quickly become out of date if you don't pull changes regularly.
 Plus, if you don't know the codebase you're cloning, there may be security risks involved too!

-The Remote Repositories extension in VS Code gives you a fast, convenient, and safe way to open, browse, and edit repos quickly.
+The GitHub Repositories extension in VS Code gives you a fast, convenient, and safe way to open, browse, and edit repos quickly.

-Here are some **great situations** in which you may choose to use Remote Repositories to work on a codebase:
+Here are some **great situations** in which you may choose to use GitHub Repositories to work on a codebase:

 - To **browse**, **learn**, or **search** a codebase or parts of one, either as it exists today or at any point in history, directly in VS Code.
 - To make **edits/tweaks** that don't require full validation, like building and running tests (validation can still happen in GitHub Actions triggered by a commit).
 This includes updates to docs or readme files, fixing typos, or make other smaller changes.